 I think you’ll probably agree that a cupcake at a birthday party or an occasional Friday night butter burger is not a big deal.
 However, eating those foods on a daily basis would be awful for our well-being.

-1 Corinthians 6:12 NLT You say, “I am allowed to do anything”–but not everything is good for you.
-And even though “I am allowed to do anything,” I must not become a slave to anything.
+You say, “I am allowed to do anything”–but not everything is good for you.
+And even though “I am allowed to do anything,” I must not become a slave to anything.1 Corinthians 6:12 (NLT)

 - Notice how frequently you call foods good or bad.
 Then, pay attention to how that label affects your desire for them.
-How unfortunate it would be to crave a “bad” food simply because it was labeled as such and not because you were incredibly fond of it.
+How unfortunate it is to crave a “bad” food simply because it’s labeled as such and not because you’re incredibly fond of it.

 - Give yourself full permission to have a “bad” food in an enjoyable setting.
 Go out for ice cream with your family, have a dessert date with your spouse, or make yourself a scrumptious plate at a potluck.
 Choose only your favorite eats, relax, and mindfully enjoy them.
 You may be surprised how much more satisfying a piece of pie is when it’s swimming in ice cream rather than negative self-talk and guilt.

-Repeat exercises 1 and 2 and you will begin to feel your dieting side effects lift.
+Repeat exercises 1 and 2 and you will feel those diet side effects begin to lift.
 This process may happen quickly for some.
-But, if you have been dieting for awhile, it may take several months to get the residual out of your system.
+But, if you’ve been dieting for a while, it may take several months to get the residual out of your system.

-Be sure to extend patience and self-kindness to yourself as you embrace a life without obnoxious diet rules!
+As you move forward, give yourself plenty of grace.
+The diet detoxification process takes time.
+Be sure to extend patience and self-kindness to yourself as you embrace a life without obnoxious diet rules.

 This is all expected.
 But, thankfully, you are NOT stuck there.

-There may be days where your efforts feel unnoticed but then… you feel a diet chain BREAK.
-No, it’s not easy but it will be worth it!
+There may be days where your efforts feel unnoticed but then… you feel a link in that diet chain BREAK and it’s worth it.